Clovis-Community-College-CSCI/Bed-Bethsesda-and-Beyond/README.md

   Person 9: Screenwriter(This, this is Jerrick Wallace).
 Must come up with at least 40 lines of dialogue, 40 lines of environmental description, and a theme/story to the game.

 Report Day 1: Confirmed theme of the game which is a prison break game.
-We got a finished a wire cutting puzzle which the player will have to go through during the game.
-We also got a server and client .cc files done and able to connect with one another.
-General map was drawn out as well.
+We got a finished a wire cutting  which the player will have to go through during the game.
+We also got a server and client .cc files made and so far it is able to connect with one another.
+General map was drawn out for the prison as well.